You have two options to implement a high-availability solution when you install MySQL 5.7.17 or higher (64-bit) using MySQL Installer:

 entries are stored in the

-You can use MySQL Installer to install MySQL Shell 1.0.9 or later, if it is not installed.
+You can use MySQL Installer to install MySQL Shell, if it is not installed.
 MySQL Shell enables you to manage the sandbox instances.
 To connect with the MySQL Shell on port 3310, execute the following command:

 MySQL Installer also provides a wizard for configuring MySQL Router to connect to the test InnoDB cluster that was created in this step.
 For configuration details, see MySQL Router Configuration.
 To learn more about MySQL Router operations, see Routing for MySQL InnoDB cluster.